-A CDL is a special type of driver’s license that allows you to operate large, heavy vehicles such as semi-trucks, buses, and other commercial vehicles.
+A CDL, or Commercial Driver’s License, is a specialized type of driver’s license that permits you to operate large, heavy vehicles, such as semi-trucks, buses, and other commercial vehicles.
+It is essential to understand the various types of Commercial Driver’s Licenses in Texas to ensure you possess the correct credentials.

 The Department of Transportation sets federal standards for the minimum safety rules for commercial driver’s licenses, drivers, and motor carriers.
 Texas has largely adopted the federal regulation of truck drivers.